 - confirm lodge availability for the dates you want.
 Not all lodges are open full time.
 Many are only open based on demand.
 Also check flight availabilty as you need to arrive and depart at specific times

 - book your flights with Latam airlines.
 This is the most reliable at this time.
 The lodge will help you choose the correct flight time from PEM to Cusco.
 There used to be a direct 45m flight from PEM to CUZ.
 But not right now.
 All flights from PEM to Cusco are routed through Lima.
 On the morning you leave the lodge, book your flight to Cusco around midday and you should be there by 4-5PM the same day.

 - another reason to go to the jungle at the beginning of your trip to Peru is to make sure you are near a clinic at the end of your trip in case you need a negative covid test to fly home.
 Covid tests for tourists are not available in PEM.
 You can get those in Cusco and Lima.
 Cusco is the easiest.
 Here's a link to read more

-- it's entirely possible that the Peru government could impose different covid restrictions on different locations.
-So Machu Picchu could be open while the jungle could have restrictions that affect the ability of travelers to visit that region.
+- The Peru government imposes different covid restrictions on different locations.
+This affects the demand for buses to the lesser known regions in the desert communities south of Lima.
+For instance Ica and Nazca.
 The Peru government has announced that they will review covid restrictions every 15 days.